Film: The Shawshank Redemption

 - Kick the Son of a Bitch: Hadley, the leader of the guards, ambushes and severely beats Bogs, who screams and cries for help the whole time.
 Seeing as ambushing and severely beating people was what Bogs took sadistic pleasure in, one can't help but feel satisified when Red sums up the end result...

 Red: Two things happened, The Sisters never bothered Andy again, and Bogs never walked again...To my knowledge, he lived out the rest of his life drinking his food through a straw.

-Magical Negro: An unusual race inversion of this trope, as it is pure, angelic Andy that changes Red's life.
+- Magical Negro: Despite this film being commonly cited as an example of this trope, it is actually an unusual race inversion of this trope.
+It is pure, angelic Andy that changes Red's life.
 Inverted on the meta level as well, because the casting called for a white actor with graying red hair(like in the book), but during auditions Morgan Freeman nailed the role so perfectly they cast him anyway.